Serving Fort Worth, Arlington, Keller & all of Tarrant County(817) 555-0100

 Written Repair Estimate

-You receive a line-item estimate before any work begins: materials, labor, warranty.
-Emergency tarp cost is credited toward the final repair bill.
+You get a line-item estimate before anyone starts work: materials, labor, warranty.
+If you already paid for emergency tarping, that cost gets credited toward the final bill.

 4